Last updated on June 27th, 2022

 I’ll list a few of the more worthy lookouts along the drive, noting that we’ve already covered two overlooks in Koke’e State Park (Kalalau and Pu’u o Kila).

-An organized lookout with parking which also doubles as the starting point for a number of hikes.
+An organized lookout with parking also doubles as the starting point for a number of hikes.
 What I loved about this lookout is the interesting angle it offers, as if opening up the entire canyon in front of your eyes.
 You’ll enjoy a unique downstream view of the Waimea River, Waipo’o Falls, and the Pacific Ocean in the distance on a clear day.

 This unofficial lookout is essentially a small clearing between mile markers 12 and 13.
 This angle offers dead straight views of Waipo’o Falls – incredible!